gianfi12/AbboAccordiBonetti/README.md

-# AbboAccordiBonetti
+# SafeStreets
-Project of Software Egineering 2 made by  Giulio Abbo, Gianmarco Accordi and Massimiliano Bonetti.
+Project of Software Egineering 2 made by Giulio (@giubots), Gianmarco Accordi and Massimiliano Bonetti.